ARM-software/abi-aa/aapcs64/aapcs64.rst

 The memory system underlying the processor may have a restricted bus width to some or all of memory.
 The only guarantee applying to volatile types in these circumstances are that each byte of the type shall be accessed  exactly once for each access mandated above, and that any bytes containing volatile data that lie outside the type shall not be accessed.
 Nevertheless, a compiler shall use an instruction that will access the type exactly.

-Structure, Union and Class Layout
+Structure, union and class layout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Structures and unions are laid out according to the Fundamental Data Types of which they are composed (see `Composite Types`_).
 All members are laid out in declaration order.
 Additional rules applying to C++ non-POD class layout are described in `CPPABI64`_.